 The authority of Parliament is required before moneys can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.

 As part of the departmental performance reporting process, CICS prepares its annual departmental financial statements on a full accrual basis in accordance with Treasury Board accounting policies, which are based on Canadian generally accepted accounting principles for the public sector.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

-CICS’ authorities available for 2018-19 are some $46 thousand higher than last fiscal year.
-An increase of $51 thousand in funding is attributable to new collective bargaining obligations.
+CICS’ authorities available for 2019-20 are some $128 thousand higher than last fiscal year.
+This variation is mainly due to a one year funding for retroactive collective bargaining obligations.

 Like many other departments and agencies, CICS is facing a critical demographic issue as we enter a phase where a significant number of our personnel are or will be eligible for retirement.
 Plans are in place to ensure as seamless a transition of knowledge as possible.

 In response to the evolving needs of clients, the Conference Services Division, as in the previous fiscal period, continues to identify, pilot and implement innovative solutions.
 Innovative solutions consist of new technologies and process efficiencies that improve service delivery resulting in positive client feedback and efficiencies in operations, the key areas being web-conferencing and teleconferencing with remote simultaneous interpretation, online registration and online document retrieval.